-Hyundai knows it has to price the Kona tightly to its main rivals in the Juke and Captur-dominated small Crossover segment, so it's no surprise to find this car's pricing starting from around £16,500.
+Hyundai knows it has to price the Kona tightly to its main rivals in the Juke and Captur-dominated small Crossover segment, so it's no surprise to find this car's pricing starting from around £17,500.
 That base sum will get you the entry-level 'S'-spec 1.0-litre T-GDI petrol variant.
 Inevitably, you have to pay a fair bit more than that to get the kind of model you're likely to see dressed up in the brochure pictures - but then that's the case elsewhere too.
-'SE', 'Premium' and 'Premium SE' trim grades provide that.
+'SE', 'Play', 'Premium' and 'Premium SE' trim grades provide that.
 A top 'Premium GT' model comes with a pokier 1.6 T-GDI unit and costs around £25,500.
-Diesel variant prices start at around £20,000.
-The electric version starts from around £25,000 after deduction of the government grant.
+The Kona Hybrid prices between £22,500 and just over £27,000 and is offered in 'SE', 'Premium' or 'Premium SE' forms.
+The Kona electric version starts from around £25,000 after deduction of the government grant.
 As for equipment levels across the range, well Hyundai isn't holding back.
 Plusher versions get dual-zone climate control to ensure a comfortable environment for all occupants during long journeys.
 Plus niceties like a panoramic sunroof and a heated steering wheel are optional, as is a Navigation system you operate via an 8-inch touchscreen on the dash.
 Safety has been a particular feature of the development of this car.
 A 'Lane Keeping Assist System' is standard, as is a 'Driver Attention Alert' system, and all variants can be fitted with Autonomous Emergency Braking, a system that scans the road ahead as you drive, the set-up looking for potential collision hazards.
 If one is detected, you'll be warned.
 If you don't respond - or aren't able to - the brakes will automatically be applied to decrease the severity of any resulting accident.
 Other key Kona safety features include 'Smart Cruise Control', a 'Blind Spot Detector, 'Rear-Cross Traffic Alert', a 'Speed Limit Information Function' and 'High Beam Assist'.

 Cost of Ownership

 The introduction of new engine technology has kept Hyundai right on the pace of the class best when it comes to efficiency and carbon dioxide emissions.
-The 1.0-litre T-GDI petrol unit puts out 125g/km of CO2 and manages 52.3mpg.
-And the 1.6-litre T-GDI variant delivers 169g/km and 38.7mpg.
-As for the diesel, well the 1.6 CRDi U3 engine is the latest Euro 6d TEMP compliant unit, with a state of the art exhaust gas purification system using AdBlue selective catalyst reduction alongside a lean NOx output and a diesel particulate filter to deliver CO2 as low as 111g/km.
-That's for the 115PS version, which achieves a combined cycle fuel reading of 67.3mpg.
+The 1.0-litre T-GDI petrol unit puts out 121g/km of NEDC-rated CO2 and manages 45.6mpg (WLTP).
+And the 1.6-litre T-GDI variant delivers 158g/km and 34.0mpg.
+The Kona Hybrid puts out just 90g/km of CO2 (NEDC) and manages 56.5mpg (WLTP).
 Fuel saving technologies used with all powerplants include Integrated Stop & Go (ISG), low rolling-resistance tyres, an alternator management system (AMS) and a drag-reducing 'active air flap' in the front grille.
 All of this is aided by a slippery drag coefficient and in the top petrol variant, the 7DCT auto gearbox provides an improvement in fuel consumption and CO2 emissions of up to 20% compared to a conventional six-gear automated transmission.
 On to servicing.
 Your Kona will need a garage visit once a year or every 10,000 miles, whichever comes sooner.
 If you want to budget ahead for routine maintenance, there are various 'Hyundai Sense' packages that offer fixed-price servicing over two, three or five-year periods.
 You can pay for your plan monthly and add MoTs into the three or five year plans for an extra fee.
 As for the all-electric version, well Hyundai says it has a driving range of 'up to 300 miles'.
 Charging from a 7kW wallbox will take 6hrs 10 mins for the base 39kWh version and 9 hours 35 minutes for the uprated 64 kWh derivative.
 From a public 50kW charge point, either car can be charged to 80% capacity in 75 minutes.

 By Jonathan Crouch

-If youíre looking for a new Hyundai Kona 1.0T Gdi Blue Drive S 5Dr Petrol Hatchback for sale, youíve come to the right place.
-At Macklin Motors we donít just have the best Hyundai Kona 1.0T Gdi Blue Drive S 5Dr Petrol Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.
+If you're looking for a new Hyundai Kona 1.0T GDi Blue Drive S 5dr Petrol Hatchback for sale, you've come to the right place.
+At Macklin Motors we don't just have the best Hyundai Kona 1.0T GDi Blue Drive S 5dr Petrol Hatchback deals, we also offer friendly advice and help with all your enquiries to ensure your buying experience is a happy experience.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.